Police corruption: Hungary

 Hungarian criminologist Geza Finszter has named Hungary a fundamentally dishonest society.
 Due to this, real justice is nearly impossible to achieve.
 Government operations are not transparent.
-This leads to corruption which is reflected in many aspects of its society, including politicians, judges, and the police force.
-Police force corruption affects the criminal investigators who, have a greater amount of exposure to corruption than others.
-They are paid poorly, allowing well endowed criminals to corrupt them.
+This leads to corruption, which is reflected in many aspects of its society, including politicians, judges, and the police force.
+Police force corruption affects the criminal investigators who have a greater amount of exposure to corruption than others.
+They are paid poorly, allowing well-endowed criminals to corrupt them.
 This corruption in the lower level of the police is not the biggest problem when it comes to police corruption in Hungary.

-In the National police Organised Crime Division, high-ranking officers, with possible underworld ties can choose to proceed or halt sensitive operations.
-In short if an investigation runs the risk of exposing political or other types of corruption they tend to more often than not be shut down without much delay.
-According to Transparency International, many state run institutions in Hungary are directed by government loyalists allowing for an easy spread of corruption.
+In the National police Organised Crime Division, high-ranking officers, with possible underworld ties, can choose to proceed or halt sensitive operations.
+In short if an investigation runs the risk of exposing political or other types of corruption, they tend to more often than not be shut down without much delay.
+According to Transparency International, many state-run institutions in Hungary are directed by government loyalists, allowing for an easy spread of corruption.
 It was also found that when it came to reporting corruption in Hungary, 70% of the population would not report instances of corruption due to a mistrust of authorities and a fear of the consequences for doing so.
-Transparency International claims that the government discourages its citizens when it comes to reporting corruption as no adequate protection measures have been implemented to help whistle blowers.
+Transparency International claims that the government discourages its citizens when it comes to reporting corruption, as no adequate protection measures have been implemented to help whistleblowers.

-Due to Hungary's geographical position that is bordering the former Yugoslavia and, its political history it has become a major crossroads for the transportation of narcotics between Asia and Western Europe.
+Due to Hungary's geographical position which borders the former Yugoslavia and, its political history, it has become a major crossroads for the transportation of narcotics between Asia and Western Europe.
 According to the International Narcotics Control Strategy Report 2007, Hungarian border control and narcotics police seem to be tackling and resisting corruption to an extent.
-The report showed that education of border police was making some difference when it came to the issue of corruption.
-Contrary to this however it would appear when it comes to prosecuting high-profile cases involving organised crime, including drug trafficking, sentences tend to be lenient.
-It would appear that corruption is systematic and prevalent through the entirety of the Hungarian Criminal Justice system reaching as high as Judges and, not just its police force.
-After being ranked in the bottom third of countries when it comes to corruption, and when looking at the ineffectiveness of the new anti corruption laws that have been put in place it is all too clear that corruption seems to be an accepted practice in Hungary's police force at least for the foreseeable future.
+The report showed that the education of border police was making some difference when it came to the issue of corruption.
+Contrary to this however, it would appear that when it comes to prosecuting high-profile cases involving organised crime, including drug trafficking, sentences tend to be lenient.
+It would appear that corruption is systematic and prevalent throughout the entirety of the Hungarian Criminal Justice system reaching as high as Judges and, not just its police force.
+After being ranked in the bottom third of countries when it comes to corruption, and when looking at the ineffectiveness of the new anti-corruption laws that have been put in place, it is all too clear that corruption seems to be an accepted practice in Hungary's police force, at least for the foreseeable future.